Kotlin/KEEP/proposals/context-sensitive-resolution.md

 ### Interaction with inference

 As described in the [specification](https://kotlinlang.org/spec/overload-resolution.html#type-inference-and-overload-resolution), type inference is performed after overload resolution.
-As a result, the expected type may not be known at the moment in which improved resolution may kick in.
+As a result, the contextual type may not be known at the moment in which context-sensitive resolution may kick in.

 ```kotlin
 val brightColor: Color = WHITE